Part 2: Solving the Blind Spots – Connecting Your Data for Smarter Decisions

 David processes loans.
 His output dropped last month.
 The LOS shows fewer completions but doesn't explain the drop.

-The real story: David spends 2 to 3 hours a day switching between systems, fixing manual errors, and tracking down documents.
+The real story: David spends 2 to 3 hours a day switching between Encompass, Outlook, and shared drives — fixing manual errors, tracking down documents, and double-checking compliance fields across disconnected systems.
 That's roughly 60 hours a month of lost productivity.
 Time that should go toward closing loans goes toward chasing data instead.

 These delays ripple outward.
 Loan files stall.
 Underwriting backlogs grow.
-Borrowers who expected fast approvals start shopping elsewhere.
+Borrowers who expected fast approvals start shopping elsewhere — and in a market where the average mortgage already takes 42 days from application to closing, every extra day of delay is a competitive risk.

 The Underwriter Cleaning Up Upstream Mistakes